enterausernameasterisk/Rainbow-Six-Legacy/README.md

 - To achieve multiplayer capability, you will have to self-host through LAN, you can do this by using something like Radmin VPN.
 - Skins, packs and cosmetics cannot be earned and are all automatically unlocked.

+- `Our servers are officially up as of 9/26/24, hosted through Radmin.`

+`Network Name: Rainbow Six Legacy`
+`Network Password: ShadowLegacy`

 ## Author

 👤 **enterausernameasterisk, includes licensed applications such as; MOSS by Nohope92**